 Ming de Nasty has been a professional photographer for 35 years and has worked on projects locally and nationally, exhibiting widely throughout the UK.
 Her most recent projects include ‘Queer Country’ a photographic project looking at queer-identifying individuals in Wales and what it means to be living in a rural environment; .

-The project is a partnership between SAND and GRAIN Projects, supported by Arts Council England.
+The project was a partnership between SAND and GRAIN Projects, supported by Arts Council England.